-- the work of the Internal Auditor; - the work of the External Auditors; - the financial management and governance self-assessment process; - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the external Auditors; - the financial management and governance self-assessment process; - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Internal Auditor and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Internal Assurance Reports provided by Bishop Fleming and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the members of the Board of Trustees on 14 December 2017 and signed on their behalf,
+Approved by order of the members of the Board of Trustees on 12/12/18 and signed on their behalf, by: